zzinda19/cs470/README.md

 ## Additional Notes
 1. This project uses primarily Web Api 2 controllers for server-side functionality.
 However, downloading key pairs is done strictly within the standard MVC Dashboard Controller.
 2. The primary ProjectDashboard view contains three partial subviews--one for each additional tab.
 Each tab also has its own associated JavaScript file in the Content/Scripts/Dashboard folder.
+3. For uploading accessions from a file, the project currently assumes that the accessions will be housed in the first column of the spreadsheet.